 Change is hard.
 Habits become ingrained.
 Behaviors become second nature.
 Of course, we don’t want to change the good things.
 Keep doing what’s working.
 Yet for most senior business executives, there are a few areas that could be improved.
 Executive coaching and change go hand in glove.
-Here are some of the ways I help business leaders in Cincinnati and all over America reach their highest potential.
+Here are some of the ways I help business leaders in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America reach their highest potential.

 Successful business leaders are like everyone else.
 They don’t like focusing on their deficiencies.
 So, they have a choice: ignore them or deal with them.
 The smartest leaders tackle the issues head on.

 In my 18 years as an executive coach, I’ve helped nearly a thousand business people.
 Sometimes it starts with a self-realization.
 Other times it’s the board of directors or CEO who sees the need.
 I use that information as the starting point.
 Through self-assessments, 360s and good old-fashioned paying attention, we come up with the list.